Blue Heelers: episode guide

 Great Expectations

-Tom has a black eye, PJ and Jo are in a foul temper after a bush walk went horribly wrong, Ben and Susie have had a frustrating day chasing a non-crime, and it’s not until Jonesy reveals his adventures in Widgeree with the new female Senior Constable that PJ realises that each of them has a piece in a puzzle which might lead to the recovery of a quarter of a million dollars in stolen loot.
+Tom has a black eye, PJ and Jo are in a foul temper after a bush walk went horribly wrong, and Ben and Susie have had a frustrating day chasing a non-crime.
+But it's not until Jonesy reveals his adventures in Widgeree with the new female Senior Constable that PJ realises that each of them has a piece in a puzzle which might lead to the recovery of a quarter of a million dollars in stolen loot.

-Guest Starring: Amanda Bishop as Constable Rochelle De La Rue, Kellie Jones as Kristy Nicholls, Michael Burkett as Maurice Haig, Cameron Knight as Sean Quinn, Mark Pegler as Malcolm Walker, Josh McWilliam as Gavin McBride
+Guest Starring: Amanda Bishop as Rochelle De La Rue, Kellie Jones as Kristy Nicholls, Michael Burkett as Maurice Haig, Cameron Knight as Sean Quinn, Mark Pegler as Malcolm Walker, Joss McWilliam as Gavin McBride

 Off Your Face

-Constable Evan Jones and fellow officer Susie Raynor are clearly affected when they are by a distraught mother’s side as she finds her 13-year-old son unconscious after being force-fed vodka at a deserted party site, alerting the Heelers to a dangerous sub-culture of teenage violence.
-Jonesy tries to help a stressed Chris out by helping behind the bar after she breaks her leg while disturbing intruders at the pub.
+Constable Evan Jones and fellow officer Susie Raynor are clearly affected when they are by a distraught mother's side at a deserted party site as she finds her 13-year-old son unconscious after being force-fed vodka, alerting the Heelers to a dangerous sub-culture of teenage violence.
+Jonesy tries to help out a stressed Chris by helping behind the bar after she breaks her leg while disturbing intruders at the pub.

-Guest Starring: Damien Fotiou as Vinnie Morelli, Christopher Connelly as Jim Murchison, Nikolai Nikolaeff as Aiden Wiltshire, Felicity Soper as Bernadette Knottage, Steven Bahnsen as Lindsay Knottage, Lucy Machancock as Lani Roole, Christopher Tooney as Hugh Leggett, Emma Buter as Fiona Leggett
+Guest Starring: Damien Fotiou as Vinnie Morelli, Christopher Connelly as Jim Murchison, Nikolai Nikolaeff as Aiden Wiltshire, Felicity Soper as Bernadette Knottage, Steven Bahnsen as Lindsay Knottage, Lucy Machancock as Lani Roole, Christopher Tooney as Hugh Leggett, Emma Buter as Fiona Leggett, Bryan Martin as Race Caller

 Running Scared